Leadership Essentials Programme at Fonterra

 The focus on an ecosystem rather than any one element is what has made the leadership programme at Fonterra a success in Lucy’s eyes.
 Each element on it’s own has the ability to greatly support these frontline leaders in their growth and yet when put together as a whole it has managed to create a thriving culture of change and growth.

-Since launching in 2019 the Leadership Essentials programme at Fonterra has seen the graduation of four cohorts through the 12 month programme with 27 cohorts of frontline leaders still on their journey.
-From the four cohorts who have graduated, the ability for leaders to lead themselves, their teams and those across the co-op has increased significantly.
+Since launching in 2019 the Leadership Essentials programme at Fonterra has seen the graduation of over 50 cohorts through the 12 month programme with 25 cohorts of frontline leaders still on their journey.
+From those who have graduated, the ability for leaders to lead themselves, their teams and those across the co-op has increased significantly.

 - Ability to lead self increase 49%